andersonrss/TsrAdapted/README.md

 - **Manual Metric Evaluation**

-For manual metric evaluation, you must manually capture frames of the reconstructed objects in another software and place them in the specified directory (benchmark/reconstructed) before running the script.
+For manual metric evaluation, you must manually capture frames of the reconstructed objects using a 3D viewer or external software, and place them in the specified directory (`--obj_dir`) before running the script.
 After that, run:

 ```bash
 python metrics_manual_rendered.py --ref_dir benchmark/reference --obj_dir benchmark/reconstructed